southwick-associates/lifetime/README.md

 # lifetime

 A Southwick-only R package for lifetime pricing analysis.
-It includes functions for producing final analysis, as well as functions for evaluating alternative methods; in particular for estimating future years of license purchases.
+It includes functions for producing final analysis, as well as functions for evaluating alternative methods (in particular for estimating future years of license purchases).

 ## Installation